xalejandrow/logistic-regression-project-tutorial/README.md

 5. Insert categories 'basic.9y','basic.6y','basic4y' into 'middle_school'

-6. Drop the pdays column
+6. Convert target variable into binary

-7. Convert target variable into binary
+7. Encode categorical features

-8. Encode ordinal features
+8. Scale your data

-9. Scale your data
+9. Feel free to select the features that you consider important for the model.

 **Step 4:**